wymeditor/wymeditor/docs/wymeditor_development/wymeditor_website.rst

 Its media and styles are located in ``src/jekyll/media``.

-Environment for development of the Website
+Environment for development of the website
 ==========================================

 There is no Jekyll configuration file, ``_config.yml``.